cassioneri/sort3/README.md

-Readers are encouraged to checkout this repository for building and running tests and benchmarks on their own platforms but thanks to [Compiler explorer](https://godbolt.org) and [quick-bench](https://quick-bench.com), live versions cane be seen at:
+Readers are encouraged to checkout this repository for building and running tests and benchmarks on their own platforms but thanks to [Compiler explorer](https://godbolt.org) and [quick-bench](https://quick-bench.com), live versions can be seen at:

 1. [godbolt.org/z/3TqG6Tbjv](https://godbolt.org/z/3TqG6Tbjv);
 1. [quick-bench.com/q/ndRd9bDMaprBk-rL00CCimNMVJQ](https://quick-bench.com/q/ndRd9bDMaprBk-rL00CCimNMVJQ).